yangyzulu/my_linx_setup/arch_hypr_list.md

   - Bitwarden extension
   - Line extension
-  - Amplenote capture extension

 - Install [Thinkfan](https://github.com/vmatare/thinkfan) and set fan level base on temp.
-Use thinkfan.conf in this folder. (*<u>No need for 25.04</u>*, default power manager can set the fan to 0 RPM and 24.04 can't)
+Use thinkfan.conf in this folder. (*<u>No need for 25.04</u>*, default power manager can set the fan to 0 RPM but 24.04 can't)

 - Install Flatpak & Flathub